 I’ve been told by people who live in Volcan that the new hospital in Volcan offers a healthcare plan for $10 a month and 50 cents a doctor visit or $1.50 for an emergency room visit.
 Sorry, but I have not been able to find any information online to verify these details.

 Every medical specialist is available in Panama but they may not be available in the town where you live.
 You may need to to go David or Panama City for certain specialists.

 ARE YOU A VETERAN?

-If you are not a retired Veteran you could be covered too.
+LEARN MORE ABOUT VETERAN BENEFITS HERE If you are a Veteran, but not retired from the military, you could be covered too.
 I have spoken with several veterans who are not retired but get mostly free healthcare and prescriptions in Panama.
-In Panama, Healthcare Alliance helps veterans locate pharmacies, hospitals and doctors who accept Tricare.

 MEDICAL TOURISM IN PANAMA

 Affordable and quality health care is the reason some of my friends have come to Panama for medical care even though they don’t live in Panama